4irmann/ampache/README.md

 =======
 ## Sermon Edition (German only!)

-The **Ampache Sermon Edition** is a slightly modified version of the original Ampache  web media player.
+The **Ampache Sermon Edition** is a slightly modified version of the original Ampache  web media server.
 It is meant to be a special media player for playback of publicly available christian sermons, which are usually recorded during sunday morning services.
 For that purpose some Ampache features were modified:

-1. main goal was to have a slick and less cluttered UI for anonymous users who just want to listen to sermons or download sermons as MP3 files
+1. main goal was to have a slick and less cluttered UI for anonymous users who just want to listen to sermons or download sermons as MP3 files.
 2. the German translation files were customized so that the wording fits to the "sermon" context.
 E.g. the word "**song**" was replaced by the german word "**Predigt**".
 And the word "**artist**" was replaced by the german word "**Prediger**" and so on.
-3. Sermons are publicly available.
-So a lot of Ampache features which are related to user login were deactivated or removed (e.g. via specific `ampache.cfg.php` and/or modification of some php files).
-Also social network integration and external music catalogues (e.g. lastfm) were disabled.
+3. Sermons are most often publicly available.
+So a lot of Ampache features which are related to user login were deactivated (e.g. via specific `ampache.cfg.php`).
+Also some menus were reduced to a minimum (some php files for the menus were slightly modified).
+Finally all plugins and modules for external music catalogues (e.g. lastfm) and social network integration and  were disabled.

 For original Ampache documentation have a look at: [www.ampache.org](http://ampache.org/) | [ampache.github.io](http://ampache.github.io)